opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 the data.
 This demonstrates the power of graph algorithms and network analysis in uncovering insights from complex data.

-For performance and scalability, it's recommended to use Kuzu's native `algo` extension if your algorithm of choice is available.
+For performance and scalability, it's recommended to use CypherDB's native `algo` extension if your algorithm of choice is available.
 If not, you can always fall back to using NetworkX, which has a far more extensive suite of graph algorithms.